aiondemand/aiod-rail/backend/README.md

       use `unix:///var/run/docker.sock`
     - `EEE_DATA_PATH`: Not necessarily an absolute path of the so called `eee-data` folder you have created beforehand in the step 1.2.
+1. Manually export REANA env variables in the terminal you shall use for running the application: `export REANA_SERVER_URL=<URL_PLACEHOLDER> && export REANA_ACCESS_TOKEN=<TOKEN_PLACEHOLDER>`
 1. Start the FastAPI server using the following command: `uvicorn app.main:app --reload`

 ### Fill some toy data into the database

+*Note: These scripts doesn't currently work as they haven't been updated to the current RAIL version.*

 Execute Python script found on the path: `dev-scripts/experiments/create_experiment_template.py` that creates one ExperimentTemplate that will be stored in MongoDB database.